MathiDEV/fractal/README.md

-# Fractal
+# Fractals

-Fractal is like string replace in 2D.
+"Fractals" is like string replace in 2D.

 ### Initialisation